Alan-Lomax/MERG-SIG-Presentations/README.md

 This is a collection point for collaboration and development of presentations.
 The presentations are intended for the use of the MERG Arduino SIG.
 It is expected that there may be a series of presentations when all is said and done.
 This Readme is intended to be used to capture the proposed outline:

 ## Part 0:
-<LI> General Presentation Style and Go-By PowerPoint Template
+<LI> General Presentation Style and Go-By PowerPoint Template (optional / not required)

 ## Part 1:
 <LI> The environment (IDE)